michael-rapp/AndroidMaterialPreferences/README.md

 ## License Agreement

-This project is distributed under the GNU Lesser Public License version 3.0 (GLPLv3).
-For further information about this license agreement's content please refer to its full version, which is available at http://www.gnu.org/licenses/lgpl.txt.
+This project is distributed under the Apache License version 2.0.
+For further information about this license agreement's content please refer to its full version, which is available at http://www.apache.org/licenses/LICENSE-2.0.txt.

+Prior to version 2.0.4 this library was distributed under the GNU Lesser General Public License version 3.0 (GLPLv3).

 ## Download